July 27, 2020

 Dear Families and Friends,

 Following the CDC and CMS guidelines for long-term care facilities, as well as the directives of the mayor and the governor of California, we are extending our restrictions for all visitors until we have been cleared by the Department of Public Health and the CDC.
+We are working very closely with the CDPH and we hope to be able to share our new regulated visitor guidelines soon.
+Now with the spike of COVID cases they are cautious on the opening of Nursing Homes.

 Thank you for your understanding and collaboration as we make decisions for the health and safety of our Residents and staff.
 We will continue to keep you updated with any new developments.